morphoorg/morpho/README.md

   3. Inside the morpho folder, execute ```docker-compose run morpho```.
 A new terminal prompter (for example, ```root@413ab10d7a8f:```) should appear.
   You may make changes to morpho either inside or outside of the Docker container.
   If you wish to work outside of the container, move morpho to the ```morpho_share``` directory that is mounted under the ```/host``` folder created by docker-compose.
-  Once inside the container, run `source /setup.sh` to be able to access morpho and mermithid libraries.
+  Once inside the container, run `source /setup.sh` to be able to access morpho and libraries.
   4. You can remove the container image using ```docker rmi morpho_morpho```.
   5. If the morpho Docker image gets updated, you can update the morpho image using ```docker pull morpho```.